 Where do I go to join the party?

-There are several different platforms for Twitter parties.
-SoFabChats are only for SoFab Twitter parties, and it’s an easy way to start.
+There are several different platforms for Twitter parties. simply search Twitter Parties and you'll find plenty.

 For others, you will have to choose the platform you are most comfortable with.
-You can follow along right from Twitter, but you have to refresh a lot, so I prefer to follow along on Hootsuite .
-You need to set up an account on Hootsuite, but it’s a great resource for scheduling tweets.
+You can follow along right from Twitter, but you have to refresh a lot, so I prefer to follow along on Tweetdeck.
+You need to set up an account, but it's also great resource for scheduling tweets.
 That service is free, too!

-Once you are on Hootsuite, simply click on “streams”, then “add stream”, enter your keyword, and join the fun!
+Once you are on Tweetdeck, simply click on "streams", then "add stream", enter your keyword, and join the fun!
 Just watch your first couple of times as it is VERY fast paced!

 Remember to have fun and, hopefully, you'll win a prize now and then!
 Good luck!